-EDPS 7890, Internship Preparation Seminar (1)

-EDPS 7920, Internship in Counseling Psychology (2 minimum, 1 fall & 1 spring of internship year)
+EDPS 7890, Internship Preparation Seminar (1) EDPS 7920, Internship in Counseling Psychology (2 minimum, 1 fall & 1 spring of internship year)

-Note: All students are required to complete a 2,000 hour internship in professional psychology consisting of either a year of full-time or two years of half-time supervised work.
+Note: All students are required to complete a 2,000 hour internship in professional psychology consisting of a year of full-time supervised work.

 III.
 SPECIAL PROFICIENCY - After consultation with the student's faculty advisor, each student completes a minimum of 6 graduate semester hours or its equivalent in a special proficiency of the student's choosing.
 Course work must represent an integrated whole and have a coherent focus.
 In certain circumstances, the student may include prior master's degree course work, specialty practica, or approved experiences as part of the special proficiency.
-Required courses (e.g., Multicultural Counseling) do not count toward the special proficiency.
+Required courses do not count toward the special proficiency.